 Organizational Design and Control across Multiple Markets: The Case of Franchising in the Convenience Store Industry

-Executive Summary — Chain organizations operate units that are typically dispersed across different types of markets, and thus serve significantly different customer bases.
+Overview — Chain organizations operate units that are typically dispersed across different types of markets, and thus serve significantly different customer bases.
 Such "market-type dispersion" is likely to compromise the headquarters' ability to control its stores for two reasons: Relative differences in local conditions make it difficult to monitor a store manager's behavior, and a chain with wide-ranging customer bases will have a harder time serving its customers and will need to rely more heavily on store managers' ability to adapt to local needs.
 This study identifies market-type dispersion as a factor that is systematically related to firms' organizational design choices.
 The results may help managers and consultants who deal with control challenges related to a chain's geographic expansion into different markets.
 Key concepts include:

 - Chains experiencing higher levels of variation in customer demands across different locations are more likely to increase delegation and the provision of incentives through the organizational design choice of franchising.